 For some reason Baudin saw fit to take with him a female convict (Mary Beckworth) and the fact that she spent her voyage sleeping in the Captain's cabin led to no end of speculation.
 She was apparently rather

 Along with Mary Beckworth, 9 other convicts had managed to get on to the French ships but these were stowaways and they were put off at King Island.
-Even so 3 of these managed to get back on board before
+Even so, 3 of these managed to get back on board before

 As the ships were getting ready to leave, the Cumberland arrived from Port Jackson with a letter from Governor King to Baudin.
-The contents were somewhat surprising considering the fact that the two men
+(2) The contents were somewhat surprising considering the fact that the two men

 As he sailed west, Baudin's health began to deteriorate as he had contracted tuberculosis.
-The expedition stopped at King George Sound and when their land explorations were complete the Geographe and
+The expedition stopped at King George Sound and when their land explorations were complete the Geographe and Casuarina

 sailed north west where they became separated only to meet again off Rottnest Island.

 Baudin had several on-going feuds with the scientists aboard and the focus of his irritation seemed to be Peron who was continually getting lost during on-shore excursions.

 4 weeks after Flinders had called in at Timor and had picked up a supply of contaminated water, Baudin again called in.
 He learned that the Investigator was in poor shape and surmised correctly, that Flinders would

 Battling the monsoon winds, Baudin sailed west but Timor was once again taking its toll on the crew and scientists.
 Baudin found that all his closest allies and friends were dying around him.
 With his own health deteriorating

 Baudin got only as far as Mauritius before his health failed and he succumbed to TB on the 16th of September 1803.
 His mission had largely been a success.
 A total of over 200,000 specimens had been collected and much

 On the 16th of December 1803 the Geographe sailed for France.
 As she left the north end of the island a small ship arrived off the south end.
 Mathew Flinders had arrived.